withastro/roadmap/proposals/redirects.md

 ## Routing priority

-Redirects will be given the same priority as file-system routing.
-This means that if there are conflicts, the same rules applies as with the file-system routes.
+Redirects will use the priority assignment algorithm as file-system routing.
 For example, you could have a file system route `/src/pages/blog/contributing.astro` and a redirect route `/blog/[...slug]`.
 If these were both filesystem routes you would expect `contributing.astro` to be prioritized over the spread route.
 This is the case with redirects a well.

+In the case of exact matches, the file-system route will be prioritized (by being ordered first in the list).
+This is meant to match the behavior of host systems (such as Netlify).

 ## Static generation